Flat Fee Landlord

 Managing showings for two audiences simultaneously requires coordination.
 Buyer showings typically require more notice and longer visit windows than tenant showings.
 If a property is already occupied by a tenant, all showings require 24 hours notice in Virginia and must respect the tenant's quiet enjoyment rights.

 Once you have a lease signed, showing the property to buyers becomes more logistically complex — and some buyers are reluctant to purchase tenanted properties due to the lease assumption requirement.
+In Virginia, a buyer who purchases a property with an existing lease takes subject to that lease.
+The tenant cannot be evicted simply because the property changed ownership.

 What Usually Wins